Pudel-des-Todes/rockpi-penta/README.md

 # Preface

-This is a fork of original PENTA HAT with many improvements including:
+This is a fork of the original PENTA HAT with many improvements including:
 * comaptible with gpiod V2 (debina trixie)
-* fixed glithcy and resource-hunngry button handling
+* fixed glithcy and resource-hungry button handling
 * fixed displaying of extra disks
 * display sleep mode to mitigate OLED burn-in